wmayner/pyphi/docs/examples/2014paper.rst

     >>> subsystem = pyphi.Subsystem(range(network.size), network)
     >>> A, B, C = subsystem.nodes

-Then we'll compute the cause and effect repertoires of :math:`A` over :math:`A, B, C`:
+Then we'll compute the cause and effect repertoires of mechanism :math:`A` over purview :math:`ABC`:

     >>> subsystem.cause_repertoire((A,), (A, B, C))
     array([[[ 0.        ,  0.16666667],